morriswmz/phd-game/README.md

 Technically a random event driven text-based game.

-You can [play it here](https://research.wmz.ninja/projects/phd/index.html) on modern browsers.
+You can [play it here](https://research.wmz.ninja/projects/phd/index.html) (using modern browsers or mobile devices).

 Random events are defined in [YAML files](static/rulsets/default).
 Therefore, the game is easily moddable,